marg51/pushkiwi/README.md

 #### Later

 - build a better (more robust) pushbullet API client, and outsource it
-- Allow to update a file/note/email... right from the desktop via right click ( not a clue how to do that, but MacVim do it, should be fun )
+- Allow to update a file/note/email... from anywhere on the desktop via right click ( not a clue how to do that, but MacVim do it, should be fun )